keshsrini/CPP-Assignment---McW/README.md

 src/                The matching .cpp files.
 One per header.

-app/main.cpp        The menu.
-The only file that reads the keyboard.
+app/main.cpp        The main app

 tests/              67 GoogleTest unit tests, one file per class.

 build/              Compiler output.
-Created by CMake, not in git.
+Created by CMake, not in git as mentioned

 report/             For the written report.